checkstyle/checkstyle/docs/NEW_LANGUAGE_FEATURE_INTEGRATION_PROCESS.md

 **Examples**
-- **Identifiers and Naming Conventions**: If the new feature introduces new tokens involving identifiers explore existing checks related to naming conventions.
+- **Identifiers and Naming Conventions**: If the new feature introduces new tokens involving identifiers, explore existing checks related to naming conventions.
 We can create a new similar check to enforce naming conventions for the new feature.

 ## How to Create Tracker Issue